hexaxsoftwares/houx.js/README.md

 }
 ```

-`{{` is used as the opening tag while `}}` is the closing tag.
+`{{` and `}}` is the opening and closing tag.
 This are the default settings.
 Any text within this tags will be parsed as javascript expression with the state instances in scope.

 This mustache tags can only accepts single expressions,parsing multiple statements will raise a Pixel template Error.

-During template compilation, calling of a function that does not return a primitive value, will return an empty string or 'undefined' in some cases e.g.
+During template compilation, calling of a function that does not return a primitive value, will return an empty string or 'undefined' in some cases since we target in Dom text interpolation.
+e.g.

 `{{ func() }}` or tenary operations e.g , `{{ count ? count : 0 }}` are all  valid template interpolation in pixel provided it does'nt consist of more than a single expression or other unsupported construct like variable declaration.